MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 ### Exercise 7: Manage revisions in Azure Container Apps

-In this exercise, you deploy a new revision of your container app and configure traffic splitting between two labeled revisions.

-The following Azure resources must be available in your Resource group named RG1:

-- A Container registry instance that contains one image.
-- A Virtual network with subnets.
-- A Service Bus Namespace
-- A Managed Identity
-- A Private endpoint
-- A Container App
-- A Container Apps Environment

 You've been asked to configure traffic splitting for your Container Apps to meet the following requirements:

 - You need to create a new revision of the container app that uses a suffix of v2.
 - You must ensure that 25 percent of requests to your app are directed to the v2 revision.
-- You must label the revisions "current" and "updated" and ensure that requests to the "---updated" revision are directed to the v2 revision.
+- You must label the revisions "current" and "updated" and ensure that requests to the "---updated" revision are directed to the revision labeled v2.

+In this exercise, you deploy a new revision of your container app and configure traffic splitting between two labeled revisions.

-You complete the following tasks during this exercise:
+It will take about 5-10 minutes to complete the following tasks:

-1. Set revision management to multiple.
+- Set revision management to multiple.

-1. Create a new revision with a v2 suffix.
+- Create a new revision with a v2 suffix.

-1. Configure labels on the revisions.
+- Configure labels on the revisions.

-1. Configure a traffic percentage on the revisions.
+- Configure a traffic percentage on the revisions.

-1. Verify the configuration.

 #### Task 1: Set revision management to multiple